Developing Trust and Effective Care Project

 Without such positive care experience that relies on trust and mutual understanding, mental health interventions cannot be effective for a number of reasons including engagement, concordance and the therapeutic effect of positive relationships.
 Conversely, negative patient experience is a key marker of service failure and needs to be picked up by healthcare systems.

 The aim of the project is to identify the care experience of patients, complemented by the narrative of the mental health service.
-The two experiences will be brought together in a dialogue, leading to conclusions about desirable actions that can improve the care experience.
-The participants to the project are open in how much they can tell about their experience of treating Major Depression Disorder or Bipolar Disorder in an interview or written down questions.
+The two experiences are brought together in a dialogue, leading to conclusions about desirable actions that can improve the care experience.
+The participants to the project are open in how much they can tell about their experience in an interview or written questions.

 - What have been good and what have been negative experiences?